- Neuriva Nootropic Supplements

 Neuriva Plus also offers twice as much phosphatidylserine and coffee fruit extract (200mg).

-Like most of its competitors, Neuriva bottles will contain 30 capsules that are intended to be taken once daily.
+Like most of its competitors, Neuriva bottles will contain 30 capsules.
+You should take Neuriva daily (one pill), meaning each bottle will last 30 days.
 The bottle will cost you $30 for the original formula and $45 for the Plus formula.
 Compared to other brands, the cost is similar, but the value might not be there.

 Neuriva Pros vs. Cons